Qwaxi-Lixard/gooey-bot/README.md

 - [x] Speaks to you when you say "hey gooey".
 - [ ] Knows how to create role menus.
-- [ ] Knows how to varify people's age using RegEx
+- [x] Knows how to varify people's age using RegEx
+- [x] Knows how to give/take roles on command
+- [ ] You can tell Gooey to stop doing task.

 # Development